 Consider, for example, the choice between allowing faster write-off of investment versus lowering the corporate tax rate.
 Both policies can have a profound effect on effective marginal tax rates and encourage investment.
 Faster write-off of business investment reduces the role taxes play in investment decisions by reducing the tax on the investment return at the margin.
 Full expensing of investment (e.g., immediate write-off) completely removes taxes from investment decisions.
 The value of the deduction in the year the investment is placed in service will exactly offset (in present value) the tax on the expected return to the investment over its life.
 Consequently, any tax paid on returns above the expected return will have no effect on the decision to make the initial investment.
 In this way, taxes are removed from the investment decision.
-One important aspect of expensing is that tax may be paid on higher than expected investment.
+One important aspect of expensing is that tax may be paid on higher than expected investment returns, but these taxes will have no effect on the initial decision to make the investment.
 Another important aspect of expensing is that it is inherently prospective, thus benefiting new investment, but not investment that has already been placed in service.